jason-kerney/StructuralEqualityAssesor/README.md

 # StructuralEqualityAssesor
-A .Net core library to assese if structural equality has been propperly implimented in a namespace.
+A .Net core library to asseses if structural equality has been properly implemented in a namespace.